 </intent-filter>

-By integrating Smler’s deferred deep linking with the Google Install Referrer API, you ensure users land on the exact screen they expect — even after installing your app.
+By integrating Smler's deferred deep linking with the Google Install Referrer API, you ensure users land on the exact screen they expect — even after installing your app for the first time.
+It's simple, lightweight, and requires no third-party SDK.
+Configure it once, and track installs and navigation automatically from then on.

 https://app.smler.in/app/deferred-link